MOXA-ISD/developer-docs/docs/ui-app-dev.md

 5. Pack App with UI
    When build app finished, you can put all files which in the `dist/apps/app/*` into following path `src/templates/` which is introduced in [STEP: 3 Build App](edge-appdev-app.md/#step-3-build-app).

+### Reference

+If you want to build your App UI from scratch by yourself, we suggest you to follow our [design guide](assets/ui/design-guide-v1.pdf).